Dear readers of ADxS.org, please forgive the disruption.

 • Nucleus tractus solitarus (NTS) (moderate)13

-The latter brain regions are associated with the regulation of blood pressure and salt starvation, which are primarily activated by the mineralocorticoid aldosterone and not by glucocorticoids, suggesting 11β-HSD type 2 -associated MR. Most other regions of the brain where MR is found are subject to control by glucocorticoids, such as cognition in the hippocampus.
-Therefore, it is likely that the majority of MR-positive cells brain (e.g., in the hippocampus) are 11β-HSD2-negative because they predominantly bind glucocorticoids in vivo.
+The latter brain regions are associated with the regulation of blood pressure and salt appetite, which are primarily activated by the mineralocorticoid aldosterone and not by glucocorticoids, suggesting 11β-HSD type 2 - associated MR. Most other regions of the brain where MR is found are subject to control by glucocorticoids, such as cognition in the hippocampus.
+Therefore, it can be assumed that the majority of MR-positive cells in the brain (e.g. in the hippocampus) are 11β-HSD2-negative, as they predominantly bind glucocorticoids in vivo.

-As we understand it, cortisol-tolerant resilencing of the HPA axis occurs primarily through GR in the hypothalamus, so MR here is unlikely to be associated with 11β-HSD type 2 - or only slightly so, to allow selective addressing of hypothalamic GR only at high cortisol levels.
-In the hypothalamus, colocations of GR and MR are found in parvocellular but not in magnocellular regions of the PVN16
+According to our understanding, the cortisolergic resilencing of the HPA axis is primarily effected by GR in the hypothalamus, so that the MR here are not or only slightly associated with 11β-HSD type 2 - to enable selective addressing of the hypothalamic GR only at high cortisol levels.
+In the hypothalamus, colocations of GR and MR are found in parvocellular, but not in magnocellular regions of the PVN16

-11β-HSD type 1, which is present in most intact cells, catalyzes the regeneration of active glucocorticoids, enhancing the cellular effects of cortisol and corticosterone.
+11β-HSD type 1 (11β-HSD1), which is present in most intact cells, catalyzes the regeneration of active glucocorticoids and thus enhances the cellular effect of cortisol and corticosterone.

 • Liver